-Academic Performance Reports (APRs) are Allegheny College's academic alert system.
-Built into WebAdvisor and accessible through class or advising rosters, this system allows faculty to share concerns with the Learning Commons and other appropriate staff in a way that is easy to track and archive.
-APRs are the primary means through which the Learning Commons and others become aware that a student may need additional help understanding course material or developing better study skills.
-Once submitted, APRs become part of a student's official educational record and so are subject to FERPA.
+Academic Alerts allow faculty to share concerns with Student Success and other appropriate staff in a way that is easy to track and archive.
+Academic Alerts are the primary means through which Student Success and others become aware that a student may need additional help understanding course material or developing better study skills.
+Once submitted, Academic Alerts become part of a student's official educational record and are subject to FERPA.
+For more information see appendices: Academic Alerts.